jpmonettas/old-flow-storm/Readme.md

 - protocol Can be `:http` or `:https` (defaults to :http)
 - host (defaults to "localhost")
 - port (defaults to 7722)
+- tap-name A string used for reporting tap> values from this process

 ## Instrumenting library code with trace-var